Skip to content

 Key Commands:

-• /bmad:init - Initialize BMAD
+• /workflow:init - Initialize BMAD and recommend the optimal track (routing)

 Product Manager (@pm)